tati-micheletti/EFI_webinar/HandsOn.md

 objective you have in mind.
 In our example, we want to:\
 1. Download abundance data (with locations and year of counts);\
 2. For each year, we want to convert the table into a raster file;\
-3. We want to check the distribution of the values and rasters for each year;\
+3. We want to check the values and rasters for each year.\
-4. In the end, we ant to build a simple linear model to check if and how the abundance is changing though time.\
 \
 For that, we will need as an `input` the dataset with counts, locations (in lat/long format) and year of survey (`abund`).
-We also want to `output` two objects, a raster stack of abundance through time, with one raster of abundance values per year (`abundaRas`), and the simple linear model we created to check the change in abundance through time (`modAbund`).
+We also want to `output` two objects, a raster stack of abundance through time (`allAbundaRas`), with one raster of abundance values per year (`abundaRas`).
 Moreover, we want to be able to define two `parameters`, which in this simple example, are mostly related to plotting: the name of the study area (`areaName`), and the first year for plotting (`.plotInitialTime`).\
 \